 Input-Output (I-O) analysis is a means of examining inter-industry relationships within an economy.
 It captures all monetary market transactions between industries in a given time period.
-The resulting mathematical formulae allow for examinations of the effects of a change in one or several economic activities on an entire economy (economic impact analysis).
+The resulting mathematical formulae allow for examinations of the effects of a change in one or several economic activities on an entire economy (known as economic impact analysis).

 IMPLAN expands upon the traditional I-O approach to also include transactions between industries and institutions¹ and between institutions themselves, thereby capturing all monetary market transactions in a given time period.
 IMPLAN can thus more accurately be described as a Social Account Matrix (SAM) model, though the terms I-O and SAM are often used interchangeably.